 - We also held a ‘co-design’ workshop in each area in early 2016.
 At these workshops local women, representatives from local organisations (e.g. Children’s Centres), and some midwives, worked together to develop ideas for key messages and plans to increase the number of women who begin antenatal care early in pregnancy.

-- In each of the 10 areas we are now working in partnership with a local community organisation and local, trained community volunteers to communicate with women and their families about the value and benefits of early antenatal care and how women can access care early in pregnancy.
-This intervention will take place over six months.
+- In each of the 10 areas we worked in partnership with a local community organisation and local, trained community volunteers to communicate with women and their families about the value and benefits of early antenatal care and how women can access care early in pregnancy.
+This intervention took place over six months.

-- We will also interview local people who are involved with delivering this project, in order to explore any challenges or successes they experienced in communicating the messages about antenatal care within their communities.
+- We have interviewed local people who are involved with delivering this project, in order to explore any challenges or successes they experienced in communicating the messages about antenatal care within their communities.

-- We will survey pregnant women to see whether or not the project influenced their decision about when to begin antenatal care.
+- We have surveyed pregnant women to see whether or not the project influenced their decision about when to begin antenatal care.

 - Finally, we are working with a health economist to determine whether the community project provides good value for money.